Sheulydsp/FYS_STK4155_Project3/README.md

-I have added all the functions as separate file but unfortunate those files showed some error that's why I add all the function to main jupiter notebook file (analysis.ipynb).
+I have added all the functions as separate files, but unfortunately, those files showed some errors.
+That's why I added all the functions to the main Jupiter notebook file (analysis.ipynb).

+All the functionalities with the outputs have been shown in the "analysis.ipynb" file